RESTORATIVE PRACTICES BLOG

-* The nature of normal human emotions is to flow through us, engulf us, and then ebb away.
+* The natural flow of human emotions is like a surfers wave.
+They flow through us, overwhelm us, and then fade away again.
+My previous post on grief, loss, divorce and corona virus deals with an example of how important and effective it is to listen to and name a child's difficult feelings.
 When we deny them they get stuck inside us.
 Children are not yet skilled in handling their strong emotions, so they try to avoid them until they feel safe enough to experience them.

-* When we help our children feel safe enough to feel and express their emotions, we not only heal their little brains and bodies, but we also help them trust their own emotional capabilities so that they can handle bigger stuff like social and intimate relationships as they get older without destructive tantrums or repression.
+* When we help our children feel safe enough to feel and express their emotions, we not only relieve the toxic stress they are experiencing in their brains and bodies, but we also help them trust their own emotional capabilities, so that they can handle bigger stuff like social and intimate relationships as they get older, without destructive tantrums or repression.

 4) Teach problem solving